 To accurately measure delivered laser power, a calibrated optical power meter (detector head plus display console) is necessary.
-Liquid (water) cooling is generally required for the detector head at J-2 Series power levels.
+Liquid (water) cooling is generally required for the detector head at J-5 Series power levels.
 Make sure to provide adequate cooling for the detector head.

 Coherent manufactures a wide range of power meters (display consoles and sensor heads).
-Refer to Appendix D: Accessories and Options for recommended measurement tools.
+Refer to Appendix D: Accessories and Options in the operator's manual for recommended measurement tools.